More COVID-19 vaccines in the pipeline as US effort ramps up

 “Vaccinating one individual at a time is how we’re going to work our way out of this pandemic,” she said.

-Yet another worry hanging over the vaccine scramble: Will shots block a new variant of the coronavirus that emerged in Britain and appears to spread more easily?
-Fauci said that there is no evidence it could outsmart the vaccine and that National Institutes of Health researchers will be “looking at it very intensively” to be sure.
+Yet another worry hanging over the vaccine scramble: Will shots block a new variant of the coronavirus that emerged in Britain and might spread more easily?
+Fauci said that data from Britain indicates the vaccines still will protect against the virus but that National Institutes of Health researchers will be “looking at it very intensively” to be sure.

 A look at the frontrunners in the global vaccine race: